 Our tools are free, as in free beer as well as in freedom.

 But unlike most of the free stuff you can find on the internet, there’s no advertising at all, and you are not the product here.
 We just work in a non-mercantile way, and consider sharing as a great value.
-It is important for us that Duik and our other tools are available for everyone, rich or poor, amateur or professionnal.
+It is important for us that our tools are available for everyone, rich or poor, amateur or professionnal.
 Because our greatest wish is to see great films, and we believe sharing and helping each other is the easiest way to make it come true.

 The difficult part is that developping, maintaining, distributing these tools is a lot of work and investment.
 The only funds we get for all of this are your kind contributions.

 There are two ways for sending your support: you can either send a one-time donation to Rainbox, or make a small but regular donation to Duduf on Patreon, where you’ll be in direct contact with him and get an early and exclusive access to all the stuff he’s developping and working on.